kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

   registers the `ClusterResourceClaimTemplate` API.
 The feature is opt-in and does not affect existing workloads.
-- **Downgrade**: Disabling the feature gate will prevent the creation of new `ClusterResourceClaimTemplate` objects, and Pod creation requests referencing them will be rejected.
+- **Downgrade**: Disabling the feature gate will prevent the creation of new `ClusterResourceClaimTemplate` objects, and Pod or PodGroup creation requests referencing them will be rejected.
 Already-generated, namespaced `ResourceClaims` remain unaffected and continue to function as standard claims.